 Email address: email@example.com

-The Processor shall inform the Controller without delay about any changes of Data Protection Officer.
+The Processor shall inform the Controller without delay about any changes to the identity or contact information of the Data Protection Officer.

 Supervisory Powers of the Controller

-1. Upon consultation with the Processor, the Controller has the right to carry out inspections or to have them carried out by an auditor to be designated on a case-by-case basis.
+Pursuant to the applicable provisions of the SCCs, the Controller has the right to carry out inspections or to have them carried out by an auditor to be designated on a case-by-case basis.
 The auditor shall have the right to assess the Processor's compliance with this DPA in his business operations by means of random checks, which are ordinarily to be announced in advance.

 Assistance to the Controller